shekharsvbhosale/Java-2/README.md

 A collection of simple Java applications.

 ## Technologies
-I use Java 8 and Swing (partially).
+I use Java 8, partially Swing and JUnit5 for testing.

 ## The applications
 ### Acronym